Leeruska/task-manager/readme.md

 - http
 - css
 - python
-- flask*
+- flask * new
-- javascript*
+- javascript * new
-- github copilot*
+- github copilot * new
 - vs code

 ### What I learned

-I learned new skills (flask, javascript, github copilot) and troubleshooting, when the first code did not work as I hoped.
+I learned new skills (flask, javascript, github copilot) and troubleshooting, when the first code did not work as I hoped on my browser.
+I had to add the local host, aft6er it worked with it I found the problem with the port.
+I learned how to combine css styhles with a bit of javascript, but I have to learn more javascript if I want to use it more.
+Colors are not what I originally planned, but this is usable.
+I donät know what ios best, but I can recognise when it is not good to use.

 ## Continued development

-I will improve the UI and make the page look more modern on the net update.
+To get the different items inside the list-items to be separate, I have to check more how to use javascript.
+I want to check how to get this nicer to use on mobile too.

 ## Author